SifisoSithole/alx-system_engineering-devops/0x00-shell_basics/README.md

-8-firstdelete - This script deletes the file betty in /tmp/my_first_directory 9-firstdirdeletion - This script deletes the directory my_first_directory in /tmp 10-back - This script changes the working directory to the previous one
+8-firstdelete - This script deletes the file betty in /tmp/my_first_directory 9-firstdirdeletion - This script deletes the directory my_first_directory in /tmp 10-back - This script changes the working directory to the previous one 11-lists - This script list files in the current directory, parent directory and /boo